 An LID brochure can be downloaded here LID brochure (1.5mb, .pdf).

-With support from the Oregon Department of Environmental Quality we launched a new training and technical assistance program entitled "LID Academy" for small and medium sized communities (smaller than Phase II) in the Mid and Upper Willamette Valley.
+With support from the Oregon Department of Environmental Quality we launched a training and technical assistance program entitled "LID Academy" for small and medium sized communities (smaller than Phase II) in the Mid and Upper Willamette Valley.
 Contact Megan Kleibacker for more information on content.

 Stormwater Solutions Workshops